 This is, of course, mob behavior.
 Making humans work very well together in organized cohesion typically takes infrastructure and management.
 But when enough anger is present, the individuals become one larger angry organism and seem to work perfectly together with the unified vision of havoc.

 2) Make the attainment of a tranquil mind your highest goal

-After you see clearly the destructive nature of anger, you will start to lessen your attachment to it.
+After you see clearly the destructive nature of anger and how important letting go of anger is, you will start to lessen your attachment to it.
 But disliking anger—pushing away from it—is only half the battle.
 We also need some end of goal to move toward.
 That goal, according to Stoic philosophy of life was the attainment of tranquility.

 “There is no more reliable proof of greatness,” writes Seneca, “than to be in a state where nothing can happen to make you disturbed.”
 The fully enlightened Stoic, referred to as the Stoic sage, was able to remain at peace regardless of whatever circumstance he found himself in.
 The stoic sage then, would not experience full-blown anger since nothing would be able drive him to that state, let alone force him to act out his anger.